Wakanda/Wakanda.github.io/get-started/hello-world-mobile.md

 Enter *- HelloWorld -* as an app name and select the **Ionic2 blank template**.

-Now, in your **HelloWorld** project, you can find the basic Ionic2 file structure :
+Now, in your **HelloWorld** project, you can find the basic Ionic2 file structure [More info here](https://ionicframework.com/docs/v2/intro/tutorial/project-structure/ "ionic tutorial").:

 <img src="../img/hw-file-structure.png"/>